Ipswich Smart City

 Suffolk County Council (SCC) and Ipswich Borough Council (IBC) are partnering with Innovate UK/Future Cities Catapult on their plans for a “Smart City” project for Ipswich.
 One of the goals of this project is to increase the generation and use of renewable energy across Ipswich by deploying new and innovative technologies, enabled by greater connectivity using the “Internet of Things” (IoT).

-Pixie Energy has been working with both councils on ways to expand the project to embrace a variety of other low carbon initiatives.
-This has initially been in the form of a three-part project looking at a combination of existing and planned infrastructure focussing on the areas of economic development, increased use of renewable generation and fuel poverty, and Integrated DERs that are amenable to local energy flexibility market trading in support of smart city objectives.
+Pixie Energy has been working with both councils on ways to expand the project to embrace a variety of other low-carbon initiatives.
+This has initially been in the form of a three-part project looking at a combination of existing and planned infrastructure focussing on the areas of economic development, increased use of renewable generation and fuel poverty, and Integrated distributed energy resources that are amenable to local energy flexibility market trading in support of smart city objectives.

 As part of (but separate from) the Ipswich Smart City project, SCC and IBC wish to examine the potential for an integrated energy system at the Sproughton site, to the west of Ipswich.
 This would include a 5MW solar farm, battery storage, EV charging and other smart infrastructure.
 The long-term aim will be to test deployment of microgrids on commercial sites.